FriendsOfSymfony/FOSElasticaBundle/README.md

             callback: callback
             serializer: serializer

-"callback" is the service having a public method serialize($object). "serializer" is the service id for the actual serializer, e.g. 'serializer' if you're using the JMSSerializerBundle.
+"callback" is the name of a parameter defining a class having a public method serialize($object). "serializer" is the service id for the actual serializer, e.g. 'serializer' if you're using the JMSSerializerBundle.
 If this is configured you can use Elastica_Type::addObject instead of Elastica_Type::addDocument to add data to the index.
 The bundle provides a default implementation with a serializer service id 'serializer' that can be turned on by adding